eddyK15501/eddyK15501/README.md

 - 💡 I’m interested in...so many different things.
 You name it!
 I also love to smile, enjoy life, treat people with kindness, and learn something new everyday.
 - 📚 I’m currently learning both frontend and backend web development, in a coding bootcamp at the University of North Carolina, Chapel Hill.
 - 🤙 How to reach me: fifteenbackwoods501@gmail.com
-- 🎧 Listening to: theprayer-kidcudi
+- 🎧 Listening to: Hot Hands - Darius

 🥂 Cheers.